-Field Data Type Description Behavior and Usage Alias Character An alias for the protection level.
-If the Alias Format Mask field in the associated Risk Matrix record contains the value { pl }, the value in the Alias field in the Protection Level record will be displayed in the cell in the Risk Matrix (accord- ing to the complete template that is defined in the Alias Format Mask field).
-Description Character A description of the pro- tection level.
-This field is populated auto- matically based upon the value in the Name field.
-It is populated with the System Code in the MI RISK_PROTECTION_LEVEL DESC System Code Table, which contains the same ID as the System Code that is stored in the Name field.
-A Super User can modify the Sys- tem Codes that are available via the Protection Level tab in the Risk Matrix record to which this Protection Level record is linked.
-When you pause on a level in the Protection Level Definition slider, this value appears to the right of the protection level name (sep- arated by a colon).
-For example, if the name is 1 and the descrip- tion is One , when you pause on that level in the slider, you will see the value 1:One.
+Field Data Type Description Behavior and Usage Alias Character An alias for the pro- tection level.
+If the Alias Format Mask field in the associated Risk Matrix record contains the value { pl }, the value in the Alias field in the Protection Level record will be displayed in the cell in the Risk Matrix (according to the complete template that is defined in the Alias Format Mask field).

+avior and Usage field is populated auto- ically based upon the e in the Name field.
+It is ulated with the System e in the MI_RISK TECTION_LEVEL_DESC em Code Table, which tains the same ID as the em Code that is stored in Name field. per User can modify the em Codes that are avail- via the Protection Level in the Risk Matrix record which this Protection Level ord is linked. en you pause on a level in Protection Level Defin- n slider, this value ears to the right of the tection level name (sep- ed by a colon).
+For mple, if the name is 1 and description is One , when pause on that level in the er, you will see the value ne . number appears below Protection Level slider in Unmitigated cell or the gated cell, depending n whether you are defin- the unmitigated risk (e.g., n a Risk in ASM) or mit- ed risk (e.g., from an on in ASM). r the Risk Matrix has n used by a module in idium APM, this field is Pr Ui ga n the or or r t